 • Remember to relax!

-If tone is soft and breathy when singing within the passaggio, we can try:
+If your tone is soft and breathy when singing within the passaggio, we can try:

 • Exercises working pitches toward the lower end of the passaggio (Men = D4 Ladies= G#5) and walking up through the bridge.